heimrichhannot/contao-login-registration-bundle/README.md

 2. Add the module to a page.
 3. For ease of usage, it is recommended to only allow email addresses as username.
    You could adjust your dca accordingly or use a bundle to provide such functionality.
-   Otherwise you need to implement a listener for `PrepareNewMemberDataEvent` to provide a user email address.
+   Otherwise, you need to implement a listener for `PrepareNewMemberDataEvent` to provide a user email address.

 ## Developers